 Welcome to the cyberhome of the independent micro record label Millersounds.

-We are currently updating the site in preparation for the expansion of the label in 2014/15, which will see us release a raft of limited edition eps by a range of eclectic musical artists, plus some very interesting joint ventures with other small independent record labels.
-More news about that shortly.
+We are currently updating the site in preparation for the expansion of the label in 2016/175, which will see us release some (or less) limited edition releases by a range of eclectic musical artists, plus some very interesting joint ventures with other small independent record labels.
+More news when it happens.

 Feel free to sign up to our mailing list occasional email newsletters, which will tell you what we are up to, and also about pre-ordering new releases etc.